bft-smart/library/README.txt

   The server is 'bftmap.demo.bftmap.BFTMapServer' and the clients are 'BFTMapClient' for incremental inserts or 'BFTMapInteractiveClient' for a command line client.
 Parameters to run the BFTMap demo are displayed when attempts to start the servers and clients are made without parameters.
 - YCSB.
 You can run a Yahoo!
 Cloud Serving Benchmark with BFT-SMaRt by executing the './runscripts/startReplicaYCSB.sh' and './runscripts/ycsbClient.sh' scripts.

-Important tip #5: always make sure that each client uses a unique ID.
-Otherwise, clients may not be able to complete their operations.

 ---------- State transfer protocol(s) --------------

 BFT-SMaRt offers two state transfer protocols.
 The first is a basic protocol that can be used by extending the class 'bftsmart.tom.server.defaultservices.DefaultRecoverable' that logs requests into memory and periodically takes snapshots of the application state.

 The second, more advanced protocol can be used by extending the class 'bftsmart.tom.server.defaultservices.durability.DurabilityCoordinator'.
 This protocol stores its logs to disk.
 To mitigate the latency of writing to disk, such tasks is done in batches and in parallel with the requests' execution.
 Additionally, the snapshots are taken at different points of the execution in different replicas.

-Important tip #6: regardless of the chosen protocol, developers must avoid using Java API objects like 'HashSet' or 'HashMap', and use 'TreeSet' or 'TreeMap' instead.
+Important tip #7: regardless of the chosen protocol, developers must avoid using Java API objects like 'HashSet' or 'HashMap', and use 'TreeSet' or 'TreeMap' instead.
 This is because serialization of Hash* objects is not deterministic, i.e, it generates different results for equal objects.
 This will lead to problems after more than 'f' replicas used the state transfer protocol to recover from failures.

 ----------- Group reconfiguration ------------------